Go to :

 • How much will the unitary patent cost?

-• Is the entire EU participating in the unitary patent?
+• Is the whole EU involved in the unitary patent?

-Initially, 17 countries will be participating in the system: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia and Sweden.
-The unitary patent will have effect in all of these countries.
+At the beginning there are 17 countries: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia and Sweden.
+The unitary patent applies in these countries.
+When fully developed, there can be up to 24 member states.

-The unitary patent can be applied for in German, English or French, just like the previous European bundle patent.
-During a transitional period of twelve years, all European Patent specifications must be translated into English or into another official language of the EU.
-After the transitional period, no translation will be necessary anymore.
+Like the previous European bundle patent, the unitary patent can be registered in German, English or French.
+During a transitional period of twelve years, all unitary patents must be translated into English or another official language of the EU.
+After that, you only register in one official language of the EU and no further translation is necessary.

-• What support do companies and researchers who want to apply for a unitary patent get from the Austrian Patent Office?
+• What support do companies and researchers who want to register a unitary patent get from the Austrian Patent Office?

-The Austrian Patent Office's IP Academy will continue to offer seminars on the European Patent with unitary effect in 2023.
-The Austrian Patent Office will assist you in your decision to internationalize with a professional assessment of whether your invention is new and patentable.
-The Patent Office advises and accompanies SMEs, startups and researchers to provide them with a secure path to internationalization.
+The best way to get protection starts with a professional search ant the Austrian Patent Office.
+You get a professional assessment of wheter your invention is new and patentable.
+The Patent Office advises and accompanies SMEs, startups and researchers in order to provide them with a safe path to internationalization.

 The advantages